leopardaelectric/code-challenges/README.md

 1. Create a new folder under the appropriate category (backend/, frontend/, etc.)
 2. Include a comprehensive README.md with requirements, examples, and evaluation criteria
-3. Test the challenge internally before publishing
-4. Update this main README to include the new challenge
+3. Update this main README to include the new challenge

 ## 📞 Contact